ashur/eleventy-plugin-add-remote-data/README.md

 If you find yourself writing global data files that are largely identical, fetching remote JSON data and exporting the results directly, this plugin can help eliminate a lot of the friction in getting set up.

-If, however, your needs are more complex:

-- the remote data must be processed or sanitized
-- the response isn't formatted as JSON

-using `eleventy-fetch` directly is definitely the right choice!
+If, however, your needs are more complex — ex., the remote data must be processed or sanitized, or you’re fetching raw image data that needs to be optimized — using `eleventy-fetch` directly is definitely the right choice!